PCodeStruggles/producturl-scraper/README.md

 In the latter case, the script will parse such "Combined Url" and will proceed to scrape each URL from "https://abc.com/page=1" to "https://abc.com/page=20".

-The user can specify the input url format using a flag upon running the script:
+The user can specify the "Input URL Format" using a flag upon running the script:
 - "-l": "Combined Url" is provided as input url.
 (Light scraping).
 -  "-p": List of different url is provided as input.
 (Heavy scraping).
 -  In case of no flags provided, user will be prompted with script usage.